aiskunks/Skunks_Skool/CSYE_7370/Bandits/README.md

 Create the simulation and model it.
 Your simulation MUST have a real-world analogy such as picking a movie, the best ice cream, an online course, etc. Create a folder within https://github.com/aiskunks/Skunks_Skool/tree/main/CSYE_7370/Bandits (Links to an external site.) with the topic of the bandit as its name.

 It is OK to use any code that you cite.
-For example, from the notebook by Andre Cianflone - Thompson sampling https://github.com/andrecianflone/thompson/blob/master/thompson.ipynb (Links to an external site.)
+For example, from the notebook by Andre Cianflone - Thompson sampling https://github.com/andrecianflone/thompson/blob/master/thompson.ipynb .